euotiniel/web-basic/README.md

-## Descrição
+## Description

-Um pequeno script que cria automaticamente os arquivos e diretórios necessários para começar a desenvolver páginas web simples, incluindo um arquivo HTML, um arquivo CSS e um arquivo JavaScript.
+A small script that automatically creates the files and directories you need to start developing simple web pages, including an HTML file, a CSS file, and a JavaScript file.

-## Recursos
+## Resources

-- Criação automática da estrutura de diretórios e arquivos necessários.
+- Automatic creation of the necessary directory structure and files.
-- Arquivo HTML básico com um esqueleto inicial.
+- Basic HTML file with an initial skeleton.
-- Estilo CSS predefinido para uma aparência limpa e básica.
+- Predefined CSS styling for a clean and basic look.
-- Script JavaScript simples para teste e depuração.
+- Simple JavaScript script for testing and debugging.